 Your Actual is an accurate representation of the billable time you have entered during the year.
 This is represented by the blue line on the graph.

 *Note that days used in calculations are business days.
 Weekends are not included.
 Only Time Entries are included in calculations.

-- Performance Metrics graphs are only visible if the user has both Billing and Reports permissions, and if their Billing Rate Visibility is set to "All".
+- Financial Metrics graphs are only visible if the user has both Billing and Reports permissions, and if their Billing Rate Visibility is set to "All".
 For details on permissions settings, see the "User Permissions" article.
 For details on billing rate visibility, see the "Permissions for Billing Rates" article.

 - If a user is an administrator they will be able to see the metrics.

 - Budget (available on some subscriptions): Shows the value of current billables relative to the Matter budget.